filduss/pb175/README.md

 - **Filip Kolář**
 - **Katarína Balušeskulová**

+## Important
+If you are running into a problem with connecting to the database.
+It is caused by MS Azure.
+It automatically puts the database to sleep mode and by your action the database is woken up and works properly.

 ### Project Overview
 This project is an **Information System for a Hospital**, developed as part of the **PB175** course.
 It is built using **C# Windows Forms Application**, aiming to streamline hospital operations such as managing patient data, appointments, and staff information.